AutomataLab/JSONSki/README.md

 # JSONSki
 **JSONSki** is a highly efficient streaming JSONPath processor with bit-parallel fast-forwarding.
+Basically, it exploits internal JSON data strcuture and reveals a wide range of opportunities to fast-forward the streaming over certain data substructures irrelevant to the query evaluation.
+To avoid detailed parsing when identifying these substructures, a highly bit-parallel solution that intensively utilizes bitwise and SIMD operations has been applied.
+For more details about JSONSki, please refer to our paper [1].

 ## Publication
 [1] Lin Jiang and Zhijia Zhao.
 JSONSki: Streaming Semi-structured Data with Bit-Parallel Fast-Forwarding.
 In Proceedings of the 27th ACM International Conference on Architectural Support for Programming Languages and